bluzDK/bluz-docs/docs/reference/spi.md

 * `MOSI` => `A5`
 * `SS` => `A2` (default)

+**NOTE:** TWI and SPI cannot be enabled on bluz at the same time.
+They share resources and attempting to use both can cause conflicts.

 ## begin()

 Initializes the SPI bus by setting SCK, MOSI, and a user-specified slave-select pin to outputs, MISO to input.
 SCK and MOSI are pulled low, and slave-select high.